 The Practical Nursing Program at Union County College is a four semester program leading to a Certificate.
-Nursing courses are offered during the day and on an evening/weekend schedule.
-The evening/weekend sections provide greater access for students who have employment or family obligations during the daytime hours.
+Nursing courses are offered during the day or on an evening/weekend schedule.
 College courses may be taken during the evening, weekend hours or as distance education, as available.
 For all students, clinical rotations may be scheduled during the day, evening, and/or weekend hours in order to obtain optimum client care experiences.

 The curriculum incorporates theoretical knowledge from the biological and social sciences into the nursing framework.
 Students are able to apply information acquired in the classroom and skills laboratory to clinical client care experiences.